Skip to Main Content

 Helen is 45.
 She’s likely to pay less for her life insurance than her 75-year-old father, because the insurance company is willing to offer Helen a lower monthly payment.

-The underwriter knows that Helen will most likely live a nice long life.
-Her beneficiaries will eventually receive the policy’s death benefit, but because she and other good risks have been paying their premiums for many years, the insurance company will still make a profit.
+The underwriter knows that Helen may likely live a nice long life.
+Her beneficiaries will eventually receive the policy’s death benefit, but because she has been paying her premiums for many years, the insurance company will still make a profit.

 Gender